Laura Foreman (journalist): Ethics investigation

 In 1977, she moved to The New York Times.
 In August 1977, The Inquirer reported that she was romantically involved with Cianfrani as a part of an FBI investigation on his income and expenditures, and questions began to swell about her professional integrity.
 It was also reported she had received gifts from Cianfrani during her time at the paper.
 When asked about the relationship, Foreman is quoted as saying "I don't believe I have done anything wrong."
 Editors at both papers reviewed her work, noting that it comported with the "highest ethical standards."

 The Inquirer's investigative reporters Donald L. Barlett and James B. Steele began looking into the matter.
 Their 5-page, 17,000-word article exposed internal rivalries at the paper and found that editors had looked the other way to protect a favored reporter.
 The Times asked her to leave despite having not found proof that she had violated the terms of employment.The Inquirer developed their first ethics code which called for staff to avoid conflict, talk to their managers about any issues, and banned gifts from sources.
 Foreman was the first woman to lose her job because of a relationship with a source; it also ended her journalism career.
 Noting the harsh punishment in the case, critics saw a double standard, with different consequences for men and women in similar circumstances.
 At least one male critic, former colleague Lee Winfrey, cited her attractiveness and success as a cause of jealousy from female colleagues, and of resentment from male colleagues.

-In 1977, Cianfrani was indicted by a federal grand jury on charges of corruption and was later released in 1980.
+In 1977, Cianfrani was indicted by a federal grand jury on charges of corruption.
+He was convicted and imprisoned, and was released in 1980.